Skip to main content

 Par: 71

 My home course, North Hills is one of the most well manicured tracks I’ve ever played, and is consistently interesting.
 I could play NHCC 100,000 times and never get tired of it or even find a hole I don’t like.
+The course will begin an exciting renovation project with Sam Beckman of Emergency 9 Golf starting in the fall of 2026.

 North Hills Country Club website